Indigenous Experiences Western Australia

 Indigenous Experiences

 Indigenous people in Australia belong to many diverse cultures and no two are the same.
 There are over 365 language groups in Australia and more than 60 in Western Australia alone.
 They have adjusted to changing times, but still hold traditional cultural beliefs and values, especially in remote/rural communities.
 Cultural heritage, spirituality, family lines, dance and dreamtime stories are a vital part of life.
 In Perth, you can listen to Noongar Radio on 100.9FM .
 Throughout WA you can enjoy a diverse range of Authentic Indigenous experiences ranging from traditional dance and dreamtime stories to contemporary history, bush tours and art.
 To help you find these experiences visit the WAITOC (Western Australian Indigenous Tourism Operators Committee), the industry representative body with information to help you to find the best Indigenous Experiences in WA.
 Also visit Aboriginal Tour Operators website or follow the links below.
-Individual Indigenous people making significant contributions to improving outcomes for indigenous people and breaking down divides between aboriginal and white Australia include Young Australian of the Year for 2007 Tania Major and Noel Pearson the Director of the Cape York Institute .
-The Australian National Broadcaster, the ABC, produces some great material on indigenous issues on its Message Stick programs.
+Individual Indigenous people making significant contributions to improving outcomes for indigenous people and breaking down divides between aboriginal and white Australia.
 Reconciliation Australia has been set up to build relationships for change between Indigenous and non-Indigenous Australians.
 The EON Foundation is a charitable foundation formed to provide assistance to indigenous individuals and communities.
 It addresses social, health, educational and economic concerns, with a particular focus in Western Australia. .
-If you are interested in Indigenous issues in Australia, Di Morrissey's novel The Songmaster is a great read.
-PALS has become an integral part of many school teaching plans since it began in 2004 to support the introduction of Indigenous studies into the school syllabus.Based on the core attributes of Partnership, Acceptance, Learning and Sharing, PALS encourages young people to take a leadership role in strengthening the relationships that exist in their local community between Indigenous and non-Indigenous people.

 Aboriginal Tour Operators